b00kwrm/asteroids/README.md

 A small script that queries a NASA web service to get a list of near earth asteroids for today, filters some information and writes the list to a csv file.

+The NASA web service is called NeoWs (Near Earth Object Web Service).
 NeoWs (Near Earth Object Web Service) is a RESTful web service for near earth Asteroid information.

+You can find the API here:
 https://api.nasa.gov/api.html#NeoWS